 - Response from the opposing side.
 While your appeal is being reviewed by court clerks, the prosecution has 30 days to submit a written response to the appeal.

 - Written briefs and oral arguments.
 Once your appeal and the prosecution’s response have been submitted and reviewed, the case is put on the court calendar for the judges to review the written briefs, and occasionally hear oral arguments from both sides.
-Depending on how many cases are on the docket, this can take awhile, often 3-4 months before the case actually makes it to the appeals court.
+Depending on how many cases are on the docket, this can take a while, often 3-4 months before the case actually makes it to the appeals court.

 - Deliberation and decision.
 Once the judges have read the briefs (and heard oral arguments, if applicable), they take as much time as they need to consider the evidence and render a decision.

 While federal appeals take longer to process than most of us would like, the fact remains that a hastily rendered decision would be less likely to turn out in your favor.
-For that reason, if you are awaiting a decision on an appealed federal conviction or sentence, it’s ultimately in your best interests to be patient.
+For that reason, if you are awaiting a decision on an appealed federal conviction or sentence, it’s ultimately in your best interest to be patient.